eclipse-dataplane-core/dataplane-sdk-net/README.md

 To avoid conflicts and potential infinite loops during token generation, the token provider is only registered for a " named" `HttpClient` (name = `"SdkHttpClient"`).
 As a general rule of thumb, client code should:

-- use _named_ `HttpClient` objects by using `IHttpClientFactory.CreateClient("SdkHttpClient")` when making HTTP requests to the DataPlane Signaling Api, the Control API or other control plane APIs
+* use _named_ `HttpClient` objects by using `IHttpClientFactory.CreateClient("SdkHttpClient")` when making HTTP requests to the DataPlane Signaling Api, the Control API or other control plane APIs
-- use _unnamed_ `HttpClient` objects when making arbitrary HTTP requests to external services, like an IdP
+* use _unnamed_ `HttpClient` objects when making arbitrary HTTP requests to external services, like an IdP

 ## 3. Usage (core only)

-In situations where the built-in API server for DataPlane Signaling cannot be used, it may be an option to use only the `Sdk.Core` module.
+In situations where the built-in API server for DataPlane Signaling cannot be used, it may be an option to use only the `DataPlane.Sdk.Core` module.
 While this will forego all API controllers, authentication and authorization, it will still provide core services and persistence.
-To do that, add the `Sdk.Core` package to your .NET project:
+To do that, add the `DataPlane.Sdk.Core` package to your .NET project:
-`dotnet add package Sdk.Core --version 0.0.1-alpha`.
+`dotnet add package DataPlane.Sdk.Core --version 0.0.1-alpha`.

 Depending on the type of project (console, webapi) an `IHost` may or may not be available.
 If it is, client code can still utilize the dependency injection facilities built into the SDK by calling the `AddSdkServices(sdk)` extension